 I think that I cherish these memories because it was the one time of the year that I did what Mom asked.
 I knew how important it was to her, and as much as I might get churlish and snarl about having to do it, I showed her that I really loved her and would do anything for her.

 I wish I’d shown her that more often.
-I really do, and always will.
+I always will.